 Property Tax rates for Halifax Nova Scotia

-The average property tax rate in urban core in Halifax Dartmouth Bedford or Sackville is $1.25 per $100 of assessed value and the average property tax in Fall River, Hammonds Plains and other suburban locations is $1.10 per $100 of assessed value.
+The average property tax rate in urban core in Halifax Dartmouth Bedford or Sackville is about $1.25 per $100 of assessed value and the average property tax in Fall River, Hammonds Plains and other suburban locations is about $1.10 per $100 of assessed value.

 How Halifax property taxes are calculated